 Skip to main content

-An Assistant Professor of Geology, Fenton teaches Applied Geochemistry, Climate Change Science, Computer Applications in Geology, Introduction to Physical Geology (Field Based and Lecture Based), Introduction to Physical Geology Laboratory (Field Based and Lecture Based), Geology of Colorado, and Weather and Climate.
+An Associate Professor of Geology, Fenton teaches Applied Geochemistry, Climate Change Science, Computer Applications in Geology, Introduction to Physical Geology (Field Based and Lecture Based), Introduction to Physical Geology Laboratory (Field Based and Lecture Based), Geology of Colorado, and Weather and Climate.

 Fenton tackles Earth-surface field problems with her ‘toolbox’ of geochemical, geochronological, and geospatial-analysis techniques and through collaborations with students and colleagues.
 Whenever possible, she teaches students through hands-on field studies, which complement her classroom lectures.